Hola VPN Review 2020

 Jurisdiction – Is Hola VPN safe?

 Well considering that Hola VPN is based in Israel and keeps all sorts of logs, Hola VPN is not the safest option out there.
 Although not a direct partner of 5 eyes, 9 eyes, or 14 eyes alliance, Israel is known to work closely with the United States in intelligence sharing.
-So, if authorities come asking Hola VPN for your information, you best believe they’re going to hand it over.
+However, there has never been any proof of them complying with the authorities.